 To identify a good web host, look out for the following:

 What is Uptime?
 This is the amount of time a website is online.
 You need your website to be up and running most of the time.
 Generally, the hosting industry standard for good uptime is 99.9%.

 When a web host guarantees you 99.9% uptime, what does it mean?
 It means your website may be offline for about 8.64 hours yearly.
 In other words, out of the 8760 hours we have in a year, your website will be up for 8751.36 hours.

 In most cases, downtimes are as a result of ongoing maintenance.

 Therefore, when shopping for a hosting platform, read the Terms of Service to know how much uptime guarantee they offer.

 You have a part to play in keeping your website safe.
 So does your web hosting provider.
 Go for one that offers good security.

-Udemy is a popular online course platform, so it is Lynda and SkillShare.
-They let you create courses and host them on their sites.
+Udemy is a popular online course platform, so is Lynda and SkillShare.
+They let you create courses and also host them on their sites.

 However, an online course platform may hinder you from doing things on your terms.
 For this reason, you can build your online course and sell from your website.

 If you are worried about your coding knowledge, calm down.
 WordPress requires little or no coding skills.
 Your WordPress host may feature a one-click WordPress install.
 All you need to do is log into your hosting account and install WordPress.